 David Gottlieb founded this company in 1927 in Chicago, Illinois.
 They initially manufactured only pinball machines but expanded into other games including pitch-and-bats, bowling and video arcade games.
 Gottlieb manufactured the first successful coin-operated pinball machine, Baffle Ball, in 1930.
 In 1947, Gottlieb released Humpty Dumpty, the first game to feature player-activated 2-inch bats called “flippers.”
 Flippers revolutionized the industry by transforming pinball from a game of chance into a player-controlled game of skill.
+Because of this, the birth of modern day pinball begins with Humpty Dumpty (as does the collection at Pastime Pinball.
 By the 1970s the company adopted Williams Electronics’ longer and now standard 3” flippers.

 Although Gottlieb was sold in 1976, pins were manufactured under its name until 1996, when the company closed due to declining demand.
 Their final pinball machine was Barb Wire.

 Raymond Moloney founded Bally Manufacturing Corp. in Chicago in 1932 to make pinball games for Bally’s original parent company.
 The company took its name from its first flipperless game, Ballyhoo, and quickly became a leading pinball manufacturer.
 Bally also had great success making gambling equipment and even branched out into vending machines and the music business.